FAQ

 <Accordion title="What is the difference between offer expiration and loan duration?">

-Offer expiration is how long the offer stays visible in the offerbook (24 hours for lend offers, 1 to 7 days for borrow offers).
+Offer expiration is how long the offer stays visible in the offerbook (1, 3, or 7 days, set at creation).
 Loan duration is how long the loan lasts once the offer is accepted (1 to 30 days).
 These are two separate timers.

 </Accordion>